 Instead of being assessed upon arrival, travellers will need to receive authorisation prior to their journey to the UK.
 This requires completing the online ETA application process, which includes providing passport details, basic personal information, and declaring any criminal convictions or adverse immigration history.

-The Home Office then conducts security and background checks, which can take up to 3 working days.
+The UK Home Office then conducts security and background checks, which can take up to 3 working days.
 Once approved, travellers receive an email notification that the ETA has been linked to the passport provided in the application.
 The ETA lasts two years or until the passport expires, whichever comes first.

 Automated Processing: